-- Where necessary, an Individual Healthcare Plan (IHCP) will be developed in collaboration with the student, parents/carers, Special Educational Needs Coordinator (SENCo) and medical professionals. - IHCPs will be easily accessible whilst preserving confidentiality.
+- Where necessary, an Individual Healthcare Plan (IHCP) will be developed in collaboration with the student, parents/carers, Special Educational Needs Coordinator and medical professionals.
+A Health Care Needs Risk Assessment will also be completed as part of this process. - IHCPs will be easily accessible whilst preserving confidentiality.